Mastercard/crossborder-services-reference-app/README.md

 ### Build and Run
 `Using IDE`
- - Open project send-api-crossborder-ref-app and dependencies will be downloaded automatically.
-Open the maven window in IDE,
+ - Open reference application in IDE and dependencies will be downloaded automatically.
+Open the maven window,
-	 -  Select MasterCard Send - XB - RefApp - API
+	 -  Select MasterCard Cross-Border Services - Reference App
 	 -  Select Life cycle
 	 -  Run clean and install